okiba-gang/okiba/packages/pool-system/README.md

 ## destroy()

-Destroy all reference from instance
+Nulls all references to DOM Elements